berkeceylan/Gunnleif-Vault/401/CS411/OFB.md

  - OFB is form of [[Modes of Operations]] to encrypt block cipher.
 - Widely used in [[DES]] and [[AES]].
 - [[Stream Cipher]] mode.
-- OFB mode turns a block cipher into a synchronous stream cipher, generating keystream blocks that are independent of both the plaintext and ciphertext.
+- OFB mode turns a block cipher into a synchronous stream cipher, generating key stream blocks that are independent of both the plaintext and ciphertext.
 ### How It Works:
 - A seed value is encrypted repeatedly to produce a key-stream, then XORed with the plaintext to produce ciphertext.
 - Initial Vector (IV) used during xoring operation